Baifield History, Family Crest & Coats of Arms

 Early Origins of the Baifield family

 Hence, conjecturally, the surname is descended from the under-tenant of the lands of Bayfield which were held by under-tenant Walter Giffard from the King (Duke William) and who was recorded in the Domesday Book census of 1086.
 Walter (Gautier) Giffard was Count of Longueville, and his main seat was at Aveton Manor.
 He and his relations held many manors.

 Important Dates for the Baifield family

 This web page shows only a small excerpt of our Baifield research.
 Another 100 words (7 lines of text) covering the years 1208, 1390, 1461, 1531, 1531 and 1668 are included under the topic Early Baifield History in all our PDF Extended History products and printed products wherever possible.

 Baifield Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Bayfield, Baifield, Bafield, Bayfeld and others.

 Early Notables of the Baifield family (pre 1700)

-Outstanding amongst the family at this time was Richard Bayfield (died 1531) was an English Protestant martyr.
+Outstanding amongst the family at this time was Richard Bayfield (died 1531) an English Protestant martyr.
 After exile to the Low Countries, he then returned to England and was active in circulating the New Testament and other prohibited books, including the works of Luther, Zwingli and Melancthon.
-He was discovered...
+He was discovered, imprisoned...

-Another 51 words (4 lines of text) are included under the topic Early Baifield Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Baifield Notables in all our PDF Extended History products and printed products wherever possible.